The biography of "school's parent"

 to maintain the public school.

-students didnt get a voluntary right (they
+students did not get a volunteer right (they

-only have to join the army
+only had to join the army

 for one year).
-He reached his goal : his students
+He reached his goal: his students

-got this right in 1887.
-Then he had 30 students
+obtained this right in 1887.
+Then he had 30 students,

 and in the next term he had 92.